Parad0xPl/subtitles-matcher/README.md

 ## Requirements

-To use you will new only:
+To use you will need only:
 * Node(lts/carbon) with npm

 ## Install